 Traveling with Steve Carson and Lesly Herrera, we started oﬀ this journey by taking the leaders from End World Hunger 2030 (EWH) and Seeds of Learning (SOL) to visit some of our champion Peer Educators (PEs) in Cristo Rey and Leon.
-It was very rewarding to watch and listen as Dolores, Isabella, and others shared about how moringa has made such a dramatic impact on their lives and how they’ve been spreading the knowledge in their communities and beyond.
+It was very rewarding to watch and listen as Dolores, Isabel, and others shared about how moringa has made such a dramatic impact on their lives and how they’ve been spreading the knowledge in their communities and beyond.

 Above, Dolores is sharing with Todd (EWH, at left) and our team about how adding moringa to the school lunches has improved the health of the children which, in turn, has improved their ability to be successful in school.
 We even had the privilege of serving lunch to the school kids!
 Below are a couple of Dolores’ many moringa recipes in process.
 She makes moringa soup, egg and moringa scramble, moringa “donuts,” and many other delicious dishes that the kids love.

-In Cristo Rey, Isabella, shared her extensive record-keeping with Todd, explaining how many people she has trained, records she’s kept of their health improvements as they’ve added moringa to their diets, as well as records on how many trees they’ve planted, the health of their trees, and any problems they may have encountered in planting, growing, and harvesting.
-Through becoming a Strong Harvest Peer Educator, Isabella has been empowered to be a leader in her community.
+In Cristo Rey, Isabel shared her extensive record-keeping with Todd, explaining how many people she has trained, records she’s kept of their health improvements as they’ve added moringa to their diets, as well as records on how many trees they’ve planted, the health of their trees, and any problems they may have encountered in planting, growing, and harvesting.
+Through becoming a Strong Harvest Peer Educator, Isabel has been empowered to be a leader in her community.